NERDDISCO/luminave/README.md

 * When a scene is active it is added to the timeline.
 The timeline handles all scenes and can be started / stopped
 * Connect to a USB DMX controller that implements the WebUSB specification
 * Connect to a modV WebSocket bridge to get colors from modV instead of setting the colors yourself
+* Connect to a fivetwelve WebSocket bridge to send your universe to a DMX controller that is controlled by fivetwelve

 # Use VisionLord

 * Start the local HTTPS server with `npm start` in the root of the project
+* Open https://localhost:1337 in Chrome and accept the unsigned certificate

 ## modV